Brexit: UK rejects early election, suspends Parliament | DW | 09.09.2019

 A total of 293 of the 650 House of Commons members backed holding an early election, well short of the required two-thirds majority.

-Follow today's events: Brexit: Crucial day for Boris Johnson and no-deal date — as it happened
+Follow Monday's events: Brexit: Crucial day for Boris Johnson and no-deal date — as it happened

-Johnson had wanted a snap election on October 15, two weeks before the scheduled October 31 Brexit date.
+Johnson sought a snap election on October 15, two weeks before the scheduled October 31 Brexit date.
 During parliamentary debate, Johnson said an early election would be the only way to "break political deadlock."

 But opposition parties said they wouldn't support an election until Britain secured a Brexit delay to avoid a no-deal divorce from the EU.